Best Lift Kit for 1993 Toyota Pickup: Verified Fitment Guide

 How Will a Lift Kit Impact Fuel Economy and Highway Stability?

-Most lift kits reduce fuel economy slightly because they raise the center of gravity and increase aerodynamic drag.
-You may also notice more body sway at highway speeds, especially with taller suspension lifts.
-Proper alignment, correct tire sizing, and quality components all help minimize these effects.
+Most lift setups can reduce fuel economy because the truck sits higher and often runs larger tires.
+You may also notice more body movement at highway speeds.
+Proper alignment, correct tire pressure, and quality shocks help reduce these problems.

 Conclusion